-Microsoft System Configuration or MSConfig is a system used to troubleshoot the Microsoft Windows.
+Microsoft System Configuration or MSConfig is a system used to troubleshoot Microsoft Windows.
 It can re-enable, or disable the software, device drivers, and Windows programs that run in a startup process to help determine the root cause of the problem in the Windows system.

 A computer system like Windows 10 will automatically configure the important updates, while others need a manual update.
-However, when an update is being installed during startup or shutdown, then the installation process may get stuck, locks up, freezes, or hang.
+However, when an update is being installed during startup or shutdown, then the installation process may get stuck, locked up, freezes, or hang.
 It may take longer to finish the Windows update that is why it needs to be fixed.

 The following error message may be seen on the computer screen when installation issues arise: